Code-Institute-Submissions/Milestone-Project-One-16/README.md

 where appropriate.
 The site has been tested on Mozilla Firefox and Google Chrome and works as intended.
 The site was tested on a Windows laptop and Android phone.
 The colour styles appear more vibrant on the phone but all site functions work as intended.

+## **Deployment**

+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

+To run locally, you can clone this repository directly into the editor of your choice by pasting the link into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

+## **Credits**

+### **Content**

+All content on this site were written by me.

+### **Media**

+All photos were taken from tftactics.gg

+    The Parallax Scrolling effect was found on w3schools.com link (by mentor advice) Fixing the card-decks responsiveness link
+    The following site link was used as an insparation for the navigation bar and blue "call to action" box.